 Tour Buses - Residents and guests are to ride the buses when visiting the homes on the tour.
-Tour buses will transport ticket holders from the Chapel to and between the homes on both Friday and Saturday.
+Tour buses will transport ticket holders from the Chapel to and between the homes on Saturday.
 The buses are air-conditioned, but they are not handicapped accessible.
 Strollers, wheelchairs and pets are not allowed on the buses, nor in the homes on the tour.

 Each bus will have a Tour Ambassador who will provide information about Big Canoe and answer questions about the homes and the community.
 Please plan to start your tour by 1:00 p.m. in order to comfortably see all four homes.
 Tour homes close at 4:00 pm.